 Spiritual Inquiry & Mentoring

-Spiritual Mentoring is engaged with exploring what gives meaning to our life.
+Spiritual Mentoring is engaged with exploring what gives meaning to our life and asking the question, who am I?
 It can also be an exploration of our sense of belonging.
-Our spirituality can be that aspect of our self that questions deeply, that stands up for what we believe without diminishing the perspectives of others, that seeks balance and harmony, that understands through experience the deep interconnectivity and equality of all of life, and that allows the movement of the heart in the face of suffering.
+Our spirituality involves the movement of our heart, and can be that aspect of our self that listens and questions deeply, that seeks that which is seeking us, and that understands through embodied experience the deep underlying unity of life.
 The expressions of our spirituality are unique to each person and are being expressed continuously throughout our life.
 For some spirituality is part of a religious framework, for others it is not.
 Our spirituality is an expression of our choices, values, relationships, and our formal or informal spiritual practices.
-Our spirituality is a unique expression of who we are.

-The possibilities of what might be explored within this mentoring relationship are manifold, below are some common themes;
+The possibilities of what might be explored are manifold, below are some common themes;

 - Exploring existential and ecological concerns